 The Task Force includes representatives from every city, town and county in Silicon Valley, plus several special districts and other public agencies.
 The group also includes members from local organizations and companies in related sectors.
 It is co-chaired by Kim Springer, County of San Mateo, and Elaine Marshall, City of Sunnyvale.

 - We have completed two phases of a collaborative renewable energy procurement project for local public agencies, partnering with the County of Santa Clara on Phase One (the Silicon Valley Collaborative Renewable Energy Procurement, SV-REP), and with the County of Alameda and the Contra Costa Economic Partnership on Phase Two (the Regional Renewable Energy Procurement, R-REP).

 - SV-REP installed more than 11 MW of power at peak capacity on city halls, fire stations, libraries, and other public facilities.

 - R-REP, encompassing public agencies across four counties with more than 50 installation sites, is the largest multi-agency collaborative procurement of renewable energy in the country.

 What are the next steps?

-- We are holding bi-monthly meetings of sustainability staff members in 44 cities/counties and other public agencies, plus several key advisory and affiliate members, to share best practices related to sustainability work and embark on collaborative projects to reduce greenhouse gas emissions from public agency operations.
+- We hold quarterly meetings of sustainability staff members in 44 cities/counties and other public agencies, plus several key advisory and affiliate members, to share best practices related to sustainability.

 Where do I find out more?